 Changing majors requires applying to another degree program (unless you change majors within the B.B.R.M. program).
 Each program has its own requirements which are outlined on the Admissions U of G Internal Transfers and Readmission webpage.
 If you are thinking about changing your degree program or major within your degree program, please consult with your Program Counsellor.

 Changing Majors within the B.B.R.M.

-If you are interested in a secondary area of focus, you have the option of declaring a minor.
-Minors are not mandatory for the B.B.R.M. degree so the required credits are separate from the 20.00 credits of B.B.R.M. degree.
+If you are interested in a secondary area of study, you have the option of declaring a minor.
+Minors are not mandatory for the B.B.R.M. degree.
 Degree completion may require more than four years as minors require 5.00 credits.

 Note that a maximum of 2.50 credits may be used for both minor and major requirements.
 For example, if you need ACCT*1220 for your minor, it will be double-counted with your major (i.e. it will count as a requirement for your major, as well as your minor).

 See the current Undergraduate Calendar for the list of minors for the current calendar year.
 You may need to discuss the calendar year for minors with your Program Counsellor.

 Students can also consider certificates as an additional qualification.
 They require 2.50 - 3.00 credits (depending on the certificate).
 Certificates are not connected to degree programs, so they will not appear on your parchment when you graduate.
 You would receive a separate certificate of completion for the certificate.
 Note the double count limit rule for courses which are required for both your major and the certificate.